Eryadu/Java_feb_2025/src/april8Comparator_Comparable_HashDemo/readme.md

 String and integer has comparable interface by default to compare
 ## Comparable<> ? give natural order sorting
 ## Compare two integer by natural order by implementing Comparable interface and use comparator() method,
--- fix first element like this.id and compare it with others like this.id- employee.id if this.id < employee.id  -vs (means less than second)
+-- fix first element like this.id and compare it with others like this.id - employee.id
+   if this.id < employee.id  -vs (means less than second)
    if this.id = employee.id  0 (means equal to second)
    if this.id > employee.id  +vs (means greater than second)